-- The MARC train operates from Penn Station and Camden Yards on weekdays and weekends for $7 each way ($8 weekends) to Washington DC – Union Station.
+- The MARC train operates from Penn Station and Camden Yards on weekdays and weekends for $9 each way to Washington DC – Union Station.

 - Light Rail stops at Cold Spring Lane and provides service to Hunt Valley (North) and downtown via Howard Street and BWI Airport (South).
 You will need to take the

 - Loyola Ridley shuttle or the #33 Bus (or walk a mile) to access Light Rail.

 - The Cold Spring Station is located below street level near I-83.
 Travel in groups is highly recommended.

 - Paying for the Light Rail can be confusing to new riders.
 Riders must pre-purchase a ticket on the platform at one of the ticket booths before riding.
 Light rail operates on the honor system and tickets usually are not checked.
 However, if an MTA official finds you without a ticket, the fine is in excess of $500.